bodoni/opentype/README.md

 # OpenType [![Package][package-img]][package-url] [![Documentation][documentation-img]][documentation-url] [![Build][build-img]][build-url]

-The package provides a parser of OpenType fonts.
+The package provides a builder and parser of OpenType fonts.
 It might be helpful to have a look at a higher-level abstraction called [`font`][font], which internally relies on this package.

 ## Example